Multivariate Generalized Hermite Subdivision Schemes: Generalized Hermite Subdivision Schemes with Interpolation Properties

 \section{Generalized Hermite Subdivision Schemes with Interpolation Properties}

-In this section, we shall introduce and study interpolatory generalized Hermite subdivision schemes, which consist of a special family of multivariate generalized Hermite subdivision schemes and are useful in many applications.
-We shall see that such interpolatory generalized Hermite subdivision schemes include all different types of interpolatory subdivision schemes known in the literature as special cases and consist of a much wider class of interpolatory subdivision schemes.
-Then we shall introduce the notion of linear-phase moments for the polynomial-interpolation property.
+In this section, we shall prove \cref{thm:int} for the convergence of interpolatory generalized Hermite subdivision schemes, which consist of a special family of multivariate generalized Hermite subdivision schemes.
+Motivated by \cref{thm:int}, we shall introduce the notion of linear-phase moments for a generalized Hermite subdivision scheme to have the polynomial-interpolation property.